xendit/checkout-demo/README.md

 📔 | **Front-end validation and formatting**.
 We handle phone number and card number validation.
 🔐 | **PCI-DSS compliance and 3DS handling**.
 Making it easier to offer and handle credit cards.
 🗺 | **Supports multi-language integration**.
 Full UI localization has been tested across millions of successful transactions.
 🚀 | **Ongoing maintenance and continuous improvement**.
-Whenever a payment partner makes a change (e.g., OVO) our team of developers handles it so yours doesn’t.
+Whenever a payment partner makes a change (e.g., OVO) our team of developers handles it so you don't have to.

 Additionally, our sample code demonstrates:
 - Integration via dialog pop-up (a.k.a modal iframe) and redirect